 An Orlyonok in the Russian Navy Museum

 A few years later, an operational ekranoplan was ordered, the Orlyonok.
 This was intended as a high-speed transport for the Soviet Navy, capable of carrying Soviet Naval Infantry and unloading them over a beach with their vehicles, the entire nose swinging 92° to load and unload things up to the size of a BTR.
-The cruise engine was a single turbofan in the tail, while two turbofans in the nose were used to get it airborne, with their exhaust being directed under the wing to help form an air cushion for takeoff, a process aided by the massive flaps, which helped seal the area under the wings and trap the engine exhaust more efficiently.
+The cruise engine was a single turboprop in the tail, while two turbofans in the nose were used to get it airborne, with their exhaust being directed under the wing to help form an air cushion for takeoff, a process aided by the massive flaps, which helped seal the area under the wings and trap the engine exhaust more efficiently.
 Takeoff was also aided by the deployment of retractable hydroskis, which also had wheels to allow the Orkyonok to be moved around ashore.
-Three of this type were completed, and while they appeared to be reasonably successful, although the cruising altitude of 2 m (6') would have been rather scary.
+Three of this type were completed, and while they appeared to be reasonably successful, the cruising altitude of 2 m (6') would have been rather scary.
 A few flights were made out of ground effect, reaching past 100 m, but the aircraft was unstable and required an exceptional pilot to control at such altitudes.
 In theory, it could carry 30 tons of cargo 1000 km or more, but in practice, they were unable to find a good home in the bureaucratic mess of the Soviet armed forces, because nobody was sure if they were ships or airplanes.
-Ultimately, after a major crash in 1992, the surviving ekranoplans were retired, and plans for derivatives intended for tasks ranging from civilian ferry duty to ASW to prospecting in arctic waters.
+Ultimately, after a major crash in 1992, the surviving ekranoplans were retired, and plans for derivatives intended for tasks ranging from civilian ferry duty to ASW to prospecting in arctic waters were cancelled.
 A particularly insane plan was to combine the Orlyonok with the An-225 for search and rescue, with the massive Antonov carrying the ekranoplan to the scene of a disaster, then releasing it in the air to descend and provide aid to up to 70 survivors.

 A model of the Lun class